prashant6788/crm-automation-frameworks/README.md

     J --> K["Reporting"]
 ```

-A CRM should answer five operational questions:
+A CRM should be able to answer five operational questions:

 > **Where did the lead come from?
 Who owns it?
 What should happen next?
 Where is the opportunity now?
 What business outcome resulted?**